Home Batana Oil

 Cleaning Products

-Batana Oil is also employed in household and cleaning product formulations, although only to a lesser extent.
-It is also emollient and can be applied to natural polishes, furniture conditioners, and environmentally friendly cleaning solutions.
-Its capacity to condition surfaces, protect surfaces, and provide a subtle earth smell value to sustainable household care products.
+Batana Oil is also used in household and cleaning product formulations that are only used on a smaller scale.
+It can be used on natural polishes, furniture conditioners, and green cleaning solutions.
+Its ability to condition surfaces, protect surfaces, and add a faint earth smell value to the sustainable household care products.
+This makes Batana Oil a very prized product in the household.

 How to Use